 - An allergic reaction is very rare but tell your doctor or nurse straight away if you have muscle aches, fever or chills

-- High uric acid levels in the blood due to the breakdown of cancer cells (tumour lysis syndrome) – you will have regular blood tests to check your uric acid levels and may have a medicine to take.
+- High uric acid levels in the blood due to the breakdown of cancer cells (tumour lysis syndrome) – you may have a medicine to take.
 Drinking plenty of fluids helps to flush out the excess uric acid

-- Ear problems, such as pain, ringing in your ears, or feeling off balance
+- Ear problems, such as pain or feeling off balance

 - Drooping of your eyelid